-Smokable CBD hemp flower from Koi may contain detectable amounts of THC, but still comply with the 0.3% requirement.
-But keep in mind, just because it meets the requirement for producing and selling CBD products, it may still be high enough to prevent someone from passing a drug test.
+This is the case with products from Koi, which may contain detectable amounts of THC but still comply with the federal 0.3% requirement.
+So keep in mind, while a product meets the requirement for producing and selling CBD products, it may still be high enough to prevent someone from passing a drug test.

 Is CBD legal or not, though?

-CBD is legal according to the FDA but each state has its own rules regarding production, sale and consumption.
-Users are encouraged to familiarize themselves with the laws in their particular states, because each state’s laws are constantly changing.
+Yes, CBD is legal at the U.S. federal level.
+Each state has the right to implement its own rules regarding production, sale, and consumption.
+Users are encouraged to familiarize themselves with the laws in their particular states because each state’s laws are constantly changing.

 It’s important to keep in mind that different drug tests employ different methods and may be able to detect smaller amounts of THC due to outside factors.
-And depending on the specific reason for your screening (eligibility for job, probation requirements, or participation in athletic competition), you might actually be disqualified if even CBD is detected, regardless of the fact that it is legal.
+And depending on the specific reason for your screening (eligibility for job, probation requirements, or participation in athletic competition), you might be disqualified if even CBD is detected, even though it is legal.

 CBD vs. THC